What is AD&D Toolkit?

 Key Features

-- characters can manage their inventory, equipped gear, spellbooks and failed spells, spells-for-the-day, XP and level(s), age, weapon proficiencies, languages, personal history, all on their Character Sheet;
+- characters manage inventory, equipped gear, spellbooks, spells-for-the-day, XP and level(s), age, weapon proficiencies, languages, all on their Character Sheet;

-- automatic calculation of Encumbrance and consequent Movement rates;
+- automatic calculation of Encumbrance and Movement rates;

-- automating impactful but tedious systems like character disease contraction and monthly expense calculations;
+- automating impactful but tedious systems like character disease contraction;

-- generalizing and calculating protocols for esoteric systems like custom spell research;
+- standardizes protocols for esoteric systems like custom spell research;

 How to Use AD&D Toolkit

-We are putting out lots of instructionals on how to use the web application.
+We are putting out lots of instructional videos on how to use the web application.
 Some are short, 5-minute snippets and others are comprehensive.
 In our discord, we also provide a ticket support system along with Q&A channels that offer live help.